 To present public information that impacts provincial highway travel in order to improve safety and reduce congestion.

 The Ontario 511 service can be accessed via four channels:

 - 1)Mobile App:

 - 2) Internet: www.Ontario.ca/511

 - 3) Twitter: using our main or regionalized accounts

 - Outside of the province access by dialing 1-866-929-4257

 - TTY service by dialing 1-866-471-8929 (for those who are deaf or hard of hearing)

 In 1986, the Ministry of Transportation offered their first traveller information service to the public with a winter road conditions telephone hotline.
 In 1999, the ministry expanded the service by launching a Road Condition Website.
 By 2004, the service evolved into the Traveller Road Information Portal (TRIP) website and offered an interactive telephone service.

-Since then, the service has been rebranded to “Ontario 511”.
-The service has also been enhanced to provide 24/7 access to bilingual and accessible highway travel information through multiple channels – mobile app, website, Twitter and telephone.
+In 2013 the service was launched as “Ontario 511”.
+It has been enhanced to provide 24/7 access to bilingual and accessible highway travel information through multiple channels – mobile app, website, Twitter and telephone.
 In addition, the ministry offers a Track My Plow service to provide travellers with up to date information on the location of winter maintenance vehicles.